Understanding your health

 What are the symptoms of Forestier's disease?

-Serious symptoms are only present in less than 1% of cases of lower back pain.
-Most of the time, although the pain can be very unpleasant, the condition improves.
+It is reassuring to know that these serious symptoms are present in less than 1% of cases of lower back pain.
+In most cases, although the pain can be very unpleasant, the condition improves with appropriate treatment.

 What are the causes of Forestier's disease?